kaczla/list-lm/README.md

 - [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) - This is the repo for the Stanford Alpaca project, which aims to build and share an instruction-following LLaMA model.
 - [StarCoder](https://github.com/bigcode-project/starcoder) - Home of StarCoder: fine-tuning & inference!
 - [state-spaces](https://github.com/HazyResearch/state-spaces) - Sequence Modeling with Structured State Spaces, contains: S4D, HTTYH, SaShiMi, S4, LSSL, HiPPO.
+- [string2string](https://github.com/stanfordnlp/string2string) - The string2string library is an open-source tool that offers a comprehensive suite of efficient algorithms for a broad range of string-to-string problems.
+It includes both traditional algorithmic solutions and recent advanced neural approaches to address various problems in pairwise string alignment, distance measurement, lexical and semantic search, and similarity analysis.
+Additionally, the library provides several helpful visualization tools and metrics to facilitate the interpretation and analysis of these methods.
 - [surgeon-pytorch](https://github.com/archinetai/surgeon-pytorch) - A library to inspect and extract intermediate layers of PyTorch models.
 - [tbparse](https://github.com/j3soon/tbparse) - A simple yet powerful tensorboard event log parser/reader.
 - [TextBox](https://github.com/RUCAIBox/TextBox) - TextBox 2.0 is a text generation library with pre-trained language models.